kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 ---

 Kyma components are packaged as [Helm](https://github.com/helm/helm/tree/master/docs) charts and are installed by the [Installer](../../../components/installer/README.md).
-This document describes how to configure Installer with overrides for Helm [charts](https://github.com/helm/helm/blob/master/docs/charts.md).
+This document describes how to configure Installer with override values for Helm [charts](https://github.com/helm/helm/blob/master/docs/charts.md).

 ## Overview

 The Installer is a Kubernetes Operator that uses Helm to install Kyma components.
-In order to customize installation for particular environment, one can use Helm *overrides* mechanism.
+Helm provides an *overrides* feature to customize installation of charts (e.g: to configure environment-specific thing).
 When using Installer for Kyma installation, users can't interact with Helm directly (installation is not an interactive process).
-Instead, the Installer exposes a generic mechanism for providing user-defined overrides.
+To customize Kyma installation, Installer exposes a generic mechanism for configuring Helm overrides called **user-defined** overrides.

 ## User-defined overrides

 Installer finds user-defined overrides by reading ConfigMaps and Secrets deployed in `kyma-installer` namespace and marked with `installer:overrides` label.
-Installer constructs the override by inspecting the ConfigMap/Secret entry key name.
-The key name should be a dot-separated sequence of strings, corresponding to the structure of keys in chart values.yaml file.
-See Examples below.
+Installer constructs a single override by inspecting the ConfigMap/Secret entry key name.
+The key name should be a dot-separated sequence of strings, corresponding to the structure of keys in chart's values.yaml file, or the entry in chart's template(see examples below).
+Installer merges all overrides recursively into a single YAML stream and passes this to Helm during Kyma installation/upgrade operation.

 ### Common vs component overides

 Installer looks for available overrides each time a component installation/update operation is due.
-Overrides for the component are composed from two sets: common overrides and component-specific overrides.
+Overrides for the component are composed from two sets: **common** overrides and **component-specific** overrides.
 - Common overrides are used for installation of all components.
 They are defined in ConfigMaps/Secrets marked with `installer:overrides` label only.
-- Component-specific overrides are used only for the installation of the component.
+- Component-specific overrides are used only for the installation of the specific component.
 They are defined in ConfigMaps/Secrets marked with both: `installer:overrides` and `component: <name>` labels, where `<name>` is the component name.
-Component-Specific overrides have precedence over Common ones.
+Component-Specific overrides have precedence over Common ones in case of conflicting entries.

 ### Examples

 #### Top-level charts overrides